Lawyer Referrals

 • Hemorrhagic: Caused by a blood vessel in the brain that breaks and bleeds into the brain.

 Symptoms of a stroke come on suddenly.
-They often include the following:
+They include:

 • Numbness or weakness of the face, arm, or leg, especially on one side of the body